 Padding & protection is one of the most important factors in choosing the right short or bib.
 This feature differentiates bike shorts from any other athletic short out there and can mean the difference between cruising happily for the majority of the day or walking your bike due to saddle fatigue.

 The chamois is the padding of the design that provides added protection between the saddle and you.
 Chamois technology has come a long way in both ergonomics as well as materials.
-The chamois is specifically designed to protect the ischial region (sit bones) and the perineal region (soft tissue area between your well your unmentionables).
-These are fairly gender specific, so you want to wear the version that suits your anatomical configuration.
+The chamois is specifically designed to protect the ischial region (sit bones) and the perineal region (soft tissue area between your…well…your unmentionables).
+They are fairly gender-specific, so you want to wear the version that suits your anatomical configuration.

-When testing in this category, we were looking for a chamois that was placed and padded correctly.
+When testing in this category, we were looking for a chamois that was designed and padded correctly.
 Unlike many mountain bike shorts, the chamois is fixed for road biking, and it is positioned for a more aggressive riding position.
-All of the shorts we tested had chamois, but certain shorts or bibs, like the SUGOi Evolution Pro Bibs and the Louis Garneau CB Carbon 2 shorts, have chamois that are a smaller size overall and require a more precise arrangement in the saddle.
+All of the shorts we tested had chamois, but certain shorts or bibs, like the SUGOi Evolution Pro Bibs and the Louis Garneau CB Carbon 2 shorts, had chamois that were a smaller size overall, requiring a more precise arrangement in the saddle.
 This isn't a fault, but a consideration when riding.

 We also looked for shorts with chamois that distributed weight between the ischium and perineum.
 Staying fresh on a ride often means slightly adjusting your position in the saddle throughout the ride.
 You want a short or bib whose chamois protects the high-pressure areas and can handle these adjustments, but doesn't get in the way of your pedaling or give the wet diaper effect to your shorts.

 Aside from the overall thickness of the chamois, we also took note of the density or firmness.
 The density is the compactness of the padding and is a major determining factor in how well it functions.
-The SUGOi Evolution Pro bibs and Louis Garneau CB Carbon 2 shorts ranked highest in the padding & protection category for their thick, targeted padding, although the Zoot Sports Active Tri shorts also scored as well as the Louis Garneau Carbon 2 shorts because their fleece padding was extremely comfortable and did its job for its intended use (short, fast time trials).
-On the longer rides, we had to actively change positions fairly frequently with the Canari Velo Gel, Performance Elite Bib shorts, Gore Power 3.0, and the Pearl Izumi Elite In-R-Cool to manage seat fatigue.
+The SUGOi Evolution Pro bibs and Louis Garneau CB Carbon 2 shorts ranked highest in the padding & protection category for their thick, targeted padding, although the Pearl Izumi P.R.O.
+Escape also scored as well as the Louis Garneau Carbon 2 shorts because their thin multi-layer padding was extremely comfortable and did its job for its intended use (short, hard rides).
+On the longer rides, we had to actively change positions fairly frequently with many of the other selections, including the Canari Velo Gel, Performance Elite Bib shorts, Gore Power 3.0, and the Pearl Izumi Elite In-R-Cool to manage seat fatigue.

 Efficiency and Pedal Friendliness